stokito/fortress-lang/README.txt

 * Any of the types which classify operator properties

-* Non-println I/O

 * Any of the bits and storage types

 * Non-RR64 floats

 * Integers other than ZZ32 and ZZ64

-* Use of ZZ64 for indexing
+* Use of ZZ64 for indexing (the JVM uses 32-bit indices)

 CHANGES SINCE FORTRESS LANGUAGE SPECIFICATION v.1.0 BETA

-* This release of the Fortress language specification is the first to be released in tandem with a compliant interpreter, available as open source and online at:
+* This release of the Fortress language interpreter is the first to be released in tandem with the language specification, available as open source and online at:

 http://projectfortress.sun.com